grogsy/etf-api/README.md

 # Preface

 # API Documentation & Access
-Postman documentatin can be found at: https://documenter.getpostman.com/view/8410071/SWTA9yGU?version=latest
+Postman documentation can be found at: https://documenter.getpostman.com/view/8410071/SWTA9yGU?version=latest.
+The documentation describes how to use the API.

 This project is deployed at: https://spdr-etf-api.herokuapp.com/